 Six months later, after the recording was completed, SVARTSYN played the 2000 edition of Under the Black Sun – a still-running German underground festival organised by Folter Records.

-Surprisingly, releases in both formats went ahead without major delay, death or other disasters.
-In early 2001, while preparing for their fourth album, SVARTSYN were offered to participate in a three-way split with KRIEG from the US and Swedish TRIUMPHATOR.
+Surprisingly, releases in both formats went ahead without major delays, deaths, or other disasters.
+In early 2001, whilst preparing for their fourth album, SVARTSYN were offered to participate in a three-way split with KRIEG from the US and Swedish TRIUMPHATOR.

 The tracks would remain unreleased for an additional three years – until Shamaatae from Swedish black metal band ARCKANUM got his hands on them and proposed a collaboration.
 This is what ended up as the “Kaos svarta mar / Skinning the Lambs” split album.